Enhance your Diet with Chia Seeds

 - Mix chia seeds with water to create a gel.
 Simply whisk together chia seeds with nine times the amount of water (9 tablespoons water for 1 tablespoon chia seed, for example).
 Allow the mixture to stand for ten minutes, whisking occasionally, then store it in the refrigerator for up to two weeks.
 Use this gel to increase the nutritional value of sauces, salad dressings and other liquid recipes.
 You can also reduce the fat content of recipes by substituting the gel for some of the oil or butter called for.

-- Substitute chia for seeds for some or all of the poppy seeds in recipes like Poppy Seed Bread Pudding.
+- Substitute chia for seeds for some or all of the poppy seeds in recipes like bread pudding or poppy seed bread.

 - Liberally add chia seeds to any kind of cake or quick bread batter the same way you’d add wheat germ or rice bran.
 A good rule of thumb is to start with adding 2 tablespoons of chia seeds to any recipe that calls for at least 1 cup of flour.
-This Cardamom Spice Cake recipe would be well complemented by chia seeds.
 Sprinkle them into the batter, or on top of the cake after baking.

 - Combine 1 tablespoon ground chia seeds and 3 tablespoons of water and use in place of one egg when baking.